Real home: a copper-clad modern extension

 More real home transformations:

-Real Homes is the homes website for people with real lives, real budgets and real problems.
+Real Homes is the go-to website for people with real lives and budget, time and space constraints.
 Everyone deserves to love where they live and Real Homes is the ultimate homeware authority that makes this possible by covering realistic and achievable ways to make your home better.
-Expect easy DIYs, advice on costing and loads of interiors inspiration.
+Expect easy DIYs, advice from the pros on everything from gardening to cleaning and loads of interiors inspiration in between.
 Whether it is our first hand experiences, or finding an expert with the best know-how, everyone can find a project to suit their needs on Real Homes.